AllenInstitute/skeleton_keys/README.md

 skelekeys-layer-aligned-swc
 ----------------------------
-script to take an swc file, a polygon definition, a common layer cortical boundary file and produce a swc file that has been remapped to a common layer.
+script to take an swc file, a polygon definition, a common layer cortical boundary file and produce a swc file that has been remapped to a common layer boundaries.

 depth_profiles_from_aligned_swcs
 --------------------------------